mila-iqia/blocks/docs/create_your_own_brick.rst

-Under the hood, the ``@application`` decorator creates an object of class :class:`.Application`, named ``apply``, which becomes an attribute of the brick.
+Under the hood, the ``@application`` decorator creates an object of class :class:`.Application`, named ``apply``, which becomes an attribute of the brick class (by opposition to class instances).

 Application properties
 """"""""""""""""""""""

-In the previous examples, variables were named with strings.
-If you need to name certain variables with other variables (such as ``self.fancy_name``), you should define them with the ``apply.property`` decorator:
+In the previous examples, the names of the arguments of the application methods were directly provided as arguments of the ``@application`` decorator because they were common to all instances of the classes.
+On the other hand, if these names need to be defined differently for particular instances of the class, you should use the ``apply.property`` decorator.
+Let's say that we want to name our attribute inputs with the string ``self.fancy_name``, then we should
+write:

     >>> class Foo(Brick): # doctest: +SKIP
+    ...     def __init__(self, fancy_name):
-    ...     fancy_name = "salut_toi"
+    ...         self.fancy_name = fancy_name
     ...     @application
     ...     def apply(self, input)
     ...         ...